Search

 Utilities

-Consider the cost of gas, water, electricity, trash service, and internet/cable.
-You can get an estimate from the current homeowner or your real estate agent.
-If not, you can always call the utility companies directly and ask for an estimate.
+Think about the bills you’ll be paying for gas, water, electricity, trash pickup, and internet/cable.
+You can usually get a ballpark figure from the current owner or your real estate agent.
+If that doesn’t work, just give the utility companies a quick call for an estimate.

 Home Maintenance Costs